-After more than a decade in production he’ll, a live action Flash film is finally in production after director, Andy Muschietti confirmed as much on Instagram.
+After more than a decade in production hell, a live action Flash film is finally in production after director, Andy Muschietti confirmed as much on Instagram.

-Starring Ezra Miller reprising his Justice League role as Barry Allen, the film, simply titled The Flash, is rumored to follow the “Flashpoint” storyline that finds our hero traveling in time to save his mother and altering the timeline — while cracking open the multiverse — in the process.
+Starring Ezra Miller reprising their Justice League role as Barry Allen, the film, simply titled The Flash, is rumored to follow the “Flashpoint” storyline that finds our hero traveling in time to save his mother and altering the timeline — while cracking open the multiverse — in the process.

 The film will find Barry encountering multiple versions of DC’s pantheon of heroes including Sasha Calle’s Supergirl as well as both Ben Affleck and Michael Keaton since they’re both confirmed to reprise their roles as their respective generation’s iconic cinematic Batman.